Simplified Graph Convolution with Heterophily: Motivating Example

 \section{Motivating Example}

-Before detailing ASGC in Section~\ref{sec:method}, we use a synthetic network to demonstrate the capability of ASGC, and the potential deficiencies of SGC, at denoising a single heterophilous feature.
-The graphs are generated using stochastic block models (SBMs) \cite{holland1983stochastic} with 2 communities: $500$ `minus' nodes and $500$ `plus' nodes.
-Hence each graph has $n=1000$ nodes, and we generate different graphs by setting the expected degree of all nodes to $10$, then varying the intra- and inter-community edge probabilities $p$ and $q$ from $p \gg q$ (highly homophilous, in that `plus' nodes are much more likely to connect to other `plus' nodes than to `minus' nodes) to $q \gg p$ (highly heterophilous, in that `plus' nodes tend to connect to `minus' nodes).
-There is a single, real-valued feature for each node: $-1$ for the `minus' community and $+1$ for the `plus' community, to which standard normal noise is added.
-See Figure~\ref{fig:dset_images} for illustration.
+We now use a synthetic network to demonstrate the capability of ASGC, and the potential deficiencies of SGC, at denoising a single heterophilous feature.
+We propose Featured SBMs, which augment stochastic block models (SBMs) \citep{holland1983stochastic} with a single feature; we note that our FSBMs can be seen as a simplified variant of recently studied Contextual SBMs \citep{deshpande2018contextual}. \begin{definition}[Featured SBM] An SBM graph $G$ has $n$ nodes partitioned into $r$ communities $C_1,C_2,\dots,C_r$, with intra- and inter- community edge probabilities $p$ and $q$.
+Let $\bm{c_1},\bm{c_2},\dots,\bm{c_r} \in \{0,1\}^n$ be indicator vectors for membership in each community, i.e., the $j^\text{th}$ entry of $\bm{c_i}$ is $1$ if the $j^\text{th}$ node is in $C_i$ and 0 otherwise.
+A Featured SBM (FSBM) is such a graph model $G$, plus a feature vector $\bm{x} = \bm{f} + \bm{\eta} \in \mathbb{R}^n$, where $\bm{\eta} \sim \mathcal{N}(0, \sigma^2 \bm{I})$ is zero-centered, isotropic Gaussian noise and $\bm{f} = \sum_i \mu_i \bm{c_i}$ for some $\mu_1, \mu_2, \dots, \mu_r \in \mathbb{R}$, which are the expected feature values of each community. \end{definition} We consider FSBMs with $n=1000$, 2 equally-sized communities $C_\tp$ and $C_\tm$, feature means $\mu_\tp = +1$, and $\mu_- = -1$, and noise variance $\sigma=1$.
+Thus, there are $500$ nodes in each community; calling these communities `plus' and `minus,' the feature mean is $+1$ for nodes in the former and $-1$ for the latter, to which standard normal noise is added.
+We generate different graphs by setting the expected degree of all nodes to $10$ (that is, ${\scriptstyle \frac{1}{2}} (p+q) \cdot n =10$) , then varying the intra- and inter-community edge probabilities $p$ and $q$ from $p \gg q$ (highly homophilous, in that `plus' nodes are much more likely to connect to other `plus' nodes than to `minus' nodes) to $q \gg p$ (highly heterophilous, in that `plus' nodes tend to connect to `minus' nodes).
+See Figure~\ref{fig:motiv_dset} for illustration.